 B-Wings (Japan)

-About B-Wings (Japan)
+B-Wings (Japan) Overview

 B-Wings (Japan) is an official release for the Nintendo Entertainment System, originally launched in the mid-1980s.
 It is a vertical scrolling shooter notable for its Japanese exclusivity on the NES platform.
 The game is not a hack, mod, or fan translation but a legitimate title from that era, reflecting the typical arcade-to-home conversions common at the time.
 Its presence in the Japanese NES library makes it somewhat niche outside of Japan, especially for Western collectors and players.